gtechnologies/cyclops/README.md

 # Known Issues

--   Views on mobile have a tendancy to flex horizontally regardless of content width when a height is set
 -   On web TextInput's border styling has to be specified with the 'border: ' style parameter.
 Using BorderRadius, BorderStyle and BorderColor will be over written by css styling on react-native-web's TextInput component.
 Using border can cause typing issues, that will have to be `//@ts-ignore`'d until the issue is resolved

 # Concerns